Skip to content

 Tip

-You hardly ever need to declare your own signature but should use these predefined types.
+You hardly ever need to declare your own delegate but should use these predefined types.
 These predefined delegates exist with many parameters.

-Although C# is a garbage collected programming language you need to distinguish and know of reference and value types.
+Although C# is a garbage-collected programming language, it is important to understand the distinction between reference types and value types.
 "There are two kinds of types in C#: reference types and value types.
 Variables of reference types store references to their data (objects), while variables of value types directly contain their data."5

 Boxing and Unboxing